open-ibc/vibc-core-smart-contracts/README.md

 ## Dispatcher
 The Dispatcher contract routes packets to dapps by mapping channels to dapp addresses.
 The dispatcher also calls packet and channel callbacks on sending/receiving dapps.
 This contract uses a UUPS proxy compliant with ERC1967 for upgrades.
 The proxy is intended to be managed by a single owner address, which will be replaced by a multisig in production.

-Since the optimistic light client contract is used to prove that events happened on the peptide chain, all methods in the dispatcher are permissionless, aside from the methods to set the connection to client mapping, upgrading the implementation, and setting the dispatcher's port prefix.
+Since the optimistic light client contract is used to prove that events happened on the Polymer chain, all methods in the dispatcher are permissionless, aside from the methods to set the connection to client mapping, upgrading the implementation, and setting the dispatcher's port prefix.

 Due to the nature of ibc callbacks, the dispatcher should safely be able to integrate its handler methods with any arbitrary (i.e. potentially malicious) contracts.